Linaro/OpenCSD/decoder/docs/test_progs.md

 The `trc_pkt_lister` program.
 -----------------------------

-This will take a snapshot directory as an input, and list and/or decode all the trace packets for a single source, for any currently supported protocol.
+This will take a snapshot directory as an input, and lists and/or decodes all the trace packets from a given trace sink, for any source in that sink where the protocol is supported.

 The output will be a list of discrete packets, generic output packets and any error messages to file and/or screen as selected by the input command line options.

-By default the program will list packets only (no decode), for the first discovered trace sink (ETB, ETF, ETR) in the snapshot directory, with all streams output.
+By default the program will list packets only (no decode), for the first discovered trace sink (ETB, ETF, ETR) in the snapshot directory, with all source streams output.

 __Command Line Options__